Edit in GitHubLog an issue

 Thumbnail Actions

-The new experience also introduces a set of actions that can be immediately performed on the generated image, and allow the user to transfer it directly to the editor.
-They are collected in a dropdown menu within the thumbnail, and can include adding text, cropping, or applying filters.
+You now have a set of actions you can immediately perform on the generated image.
+You can allow your user to transfer the image directly to the editor.
+These actions are collected in a dropdown menu within the thumbnail.
+They include adding text, cropping, and applying filters.
 Similar to the Rich Preview, these actions are controlled by the thumbnailOptions property of the appConfig object, which array can now include "edit-dropdown".
 Additionally, the actual options are set in the editDropdownOptions array, as option objects:

 Copied to your clipboard